Katterina71/JSSpaceBattle/README.md

 To embark on this mission to save Earth:

-1. Clone or download this project repository to your local machine.
-2. Open the [Space Battle: The Zorbian Siege](https://htmlpreview.github.io/?https://github.com/Katterina71/JSSpaceBattle/blob/main/index.html) file in a web browser to start the game.
+Open the [Space Battle: The Zorbian Siege](https://htmlpreview.github.io/?https://github.com/Katterina71/JSSpaceBattle/blob/main/index.html) file in a web browser to start the game.
-3. Use the JavaScript console to issue commands and make decisions based on the game prompts.
+Use the JavaScript console to issue commands and make decisions based on the game prompts.

 Good luck, Captain!
 The fate of Earth rests in your hands.